polywit/polywit/doc/implementation.md

 The package `polywit/base` has the base abstract classes for each component the rest of this document will detail what needs implementing for a new language.

 ## Validator
+The `Validator` is the host for the 3 main components in the diagram.
+It takes the configuration from the frontend as an argument and this is used to create the 3 components.

 ## File Processor